How have you been?

 This article is not professional help and it’s not focused on depression, but on sad days.

 We all have them, you know?
 As crazy as it sounds, I am grateful to have sad days.
 If I feel down, I know I’m either about to learn something about myself, or it’s time for me to rest and show myself some appreciation.

 5 Things I’ve learned while feeling down

-- What I REALLY want.
 Even I – a full-time dreamer – have moments when my dreams seem a little too big to be possible.
-So I leave them aside, and focus on something else that is productive and “normal”.
+So I leave them aside and focus on something else that is productive and “normal”.
 But then it starts.
 Suddenly, something is off.
 I become aware I am not doing what I should do, what really makes me fulfilled, emotionally speaking.
 It’s the moment I know I have no other option but to go back to my dream.
 Otherwise, I feel I’ll be sad forever.

-- People help in unexpected ways.
 If you think there’s nothing people can do to help, I don’t blame you.
 But they don’t always have to do something in order to help.
 They could simply tell you that your feelings are valid.
 They could encourage you to embrace even those negative feelings, and rest assured better days are coming.
-They could tell you bad days teach you lots, like I did.
+They could tell you bad days teach you lots, as I did.
 They could offer you a hug and spend five minutes with you in comfortable silence.
 You are not alone in whatever troubles you.
 We all have feelings, okay?

 I was helped today too, without even asking.
 As I told you, I’ve been struggling with content creation & doing it all.
 After I shared my blog with someone, she told me “The world is a sad place.
 It’s beautiful that you want to help”.
 Helping through words doesn’t need much preparation.
 Just a genuine intention, right?
 Two sentences reminded me of my purpose.
 Exactly what I needed to get back on track.

 I hope this helped you.
-And again, tell me please, how have you been?
+And again, send me a text on Instagram or write your answer in the comments: how have you been?